 The Department of Labor has advised employers of several options to ensure compliance with the new threshold, including paying employees time-and-a-half for overtime work, raising salaries to exemption levels, or limiting employees to 40 hours of work per week.

 Employers who fail to comply with federal laws regarding overtime-exempt thresholds could face severe penalties.
-If you believe your employer has not properly paid you for overtime work, Philadelphia employment lawyers at Sidney L. Gold & Associates, P.C. will review your case at no charge to determine your best course of legal action.
+If you believe your employer has not properly paid you for overtime work, Philadelphia employment lawyers at The Gold Law Firm P.C. will review your case at no charge to determine your best course of legal action.
 You may be entitled to significant compensation including unpaid wages and back pay.
 Call 215-569-1999 or contact us online for your free consultation.